jamieadams-nerd/jamieadams-nerd.github.io/index.md

 Welcome.

 I am a Software Engineer, security nerd, and longtime builder of high-assurance MLS/CDS systems.
 This site is a public notebook for engineering work and design reasoning, with a focus on high-assurance Linux systems and tooling.
+It's not ALL serious though -- you'll find some Easter eggs, some fun programming techniques, and other gems.

 ## Projects
 <img src="/assets/images/umrs-logo-1024px.png" align="right" width=200>